CIMAC-CIDC/cidc-cli/README.md

 Run `pipenv install` or `pipenv run upload-script.py`

-Next, run `easy_install .` inside the package directory to install the package on your system
+Next, run `pip3 install . --user` inside the package directory to install the package on your system

 ### Running command line tool